-When it comes to maintaining the house properly, we all could use a little professional help from time to time.
+When it comes to maintaining the house properly, we all could use a little help from professional drain cleaners from time to time.
 This is especially true with drains.
 After all, sewer lines are more complicated than you may think.
 You have to figure out what type of clog you’re dealing with.
 After that, you also have to determine how to remove it.
 Furthermore, if you do this all wrong, you risk damaging your drains as well as the structure of your home.
 This is why it’s better to call in the professionals, rather than attempt to fix drain problems yourself.

 The cost of repairing a home’s drainage system might come as a shock to you.
 On average, the Insurance Institute for Business and Home Safety says the damage can cost the homeowner $4,000 per incident after the insurance deductible has been paid.
 By attending to the problem right away, you can avoid very high repair costs in the long term.